 What is Magnetic Resonance Imaging (MRI)?

-An MRI examination utilizes a powerful magnetic field and radio waves, combined with computer technology, to produce detailed images of internal body structures.
+The MRI examination utilizes a powerful magnetic field and radio waves, combined with computer technology, to produce detailed images of internal body structures.
 MRI does not use radiation to obtain the images.

-What is the MRI exam like?
+What is a MRI exam like?

-During the MRI examination, you will be placed within the scanner, and after the technologist positions you on a padded table, he or she will leave the room but will remain in constant communication with you through an intercom system.
+During the MRI examination, you will be placed within the MR scanner.
+After the technologist positions you on a padded table, he/she will leave the room and communicate with you through an intercom system.
 When the exam begins, you will hear repetitive knocking or “thumping” sounds which are normal when the machine is acquiring images.

-The area of the body being examined needs to be in the center of the magnet.
+The body part being examined needs to be in the center of the magnet.
 If you have experienced anxiety in confined spaces, you may want to consult with your doctor before your appointment.

 Planning Your Visit